sufyansuleman/HealthMarkers/README.md

 ## Column mapping and multi-biobank support

-Every function accepts a `col_map` argument — a named list mapping internal keys (what the function expects) to your actual column names (what you have).
+Every function accepts a `col_map` argument: a named list mapping internal keys (what the function expects) to your actual column names (what you have).